The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 All travellers in United Kingdom must observe these coronavirus safety measures:

-The information above was last checked on 20/05/2022.
-Remember to review the latest COVID-19 travel safety regulations for your train between Paris and London as this information can change.
+The information above was last checked on 28/06/2022.
+Remember to review the latest COVID-19 travel safety regulations for your train from Paris to London as this information can change.

 The government of France has imposed these measures to reduce the spread of COVID-19:

-Last checked on 20/05/2022.
-Remember to check the latest COVID-19 travel safety regulations for your train to Paris from London closer to your date of departure here.
+Last checked on 28/06/2022.
+Please check the latest COVID-19 travel safety regulations closer to the travel date of your train to Paris from London.

-Omio customers travelling this route depart most frequently from Paris Gare de Lyon and arrive in London Victoria.
+Omio customers who travel this route most frequently depart from Paris Gare de Lyon and arrive in London Victoria.

-Passengers booking this journey most frequently board their trains from Paris Gare de Lyon and need to travel around 1.9 miles (3.1 km) from the city centre to get to this train station.
+Passengers booking this trip most frequently board their trains from Paris Gare de Lyon and need to travel around 1.9 miles (3.1 km) from the city centre to get to this train station.

 Passengers arriving in London most often arrive at London Victoria and need to travel around 1.8 miles (2.9 km) from this train station to the city centre.